Khanom chin

-Khanom chin or Khanom jeen (ขนมจีน, /th/; ข้าวปุ้น, /tts/; ขนมเส้น, /nod/) are fresh, thin white rice noodles in Thai cuisine which are made from rice sometimes fermented for three days, boiled, and then made into noodles by extruding the resulting dough through a sieve into boiling water.
-Khanom chin is served in many kinds of stock: coconut milk, fish curry, and chilli.
+Khanom chin or khanom jeen (Note: Thai: ขนมจีน, pronounced [kʰā.nǒm tɕīːn]; Northeastern Thai: ข้าวปุ้น, pronounced [kʰà(ː)w pûn]; Northern Thai: ขนมเส้น, pronounced [kʰā.nǒm se᷇n]) are fresh, thin white rice noodles in Thai cuisine which are made from rice fermented for three days, boiled, and extruded through into boiling water through a sieve.
+Khanom chin is served with stocks including coconut milk, fish curry, and chilli.

 Etymology and origin

 Although chin means "Chinese" in Thai, this type of noodle originated from the Mon people.
 The word khanom chin is probably derived from the Mon words hanom cin (ခၞံစိန် lit. 'boiled noodles').

 Eating khanom chin

 When khanom chin is served, the stock is added.
 Each locality has a different stock such as coconut stock, fish, curry sauce, chili sauce, and curry with coconut milk such as green curry, spicy pork sauce, and fish organ sour soup.
 Moreover, for children, there is also a sweet stock without spices combined with nuts.

 Khanom chin is eaten with fresh vegetables and pickles as condiments: in the north, pickled cabbage and raw sprouts are typical; in the central regions, banana blossoms, lentils, cucumbers, sprouts, raw papaya, basil, gotu kola, bitter melon and morning glory (other condiments can include half-boiled eggs and roasted peppers); in the northeast, fresh vegetables such as white popinac, climbing wattle and parsley; in the south, fresh vegetables such as parkia, white popinac, olives and pickles.

 Notable neighborhoods for khanom chin in Bangkok include Banglampoo in Phra Nakhon (with two eateries) and Wongwian Yai in Thonburi.